 IELTS, International English Language Testing System

-IELTS is an English Language Proficiency test that is required to be taken by non-native students for study in countries where the medium of instruction is English.
+IELTS is an English Language Proficiency test that is required to be taken by non-native English speaking students for study in countries where the medium of instruction is English.

-You cannot be granted an Australian student visa without an IELTS score, TOEFL is not accepted.
+You cannot be granted an Australian student visa without an IELTS score.

 All other study destinations either require you to take the TOEFL or IELTS.
 IELTS is becoming popular in USA.
 In many Canadian Universities either of IELTS/TOEFL would work.